oneapi-src/oneAPI-samples/DirectProgramming/DPC++/MapReduce/MonteCarloPi/README.md

 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04; Windows 10
 | Hardware                          | Skylake with GEN9 or newer
-| Software                          | Intel&reg; oneAPI DPC++ Compiler beta;
+| Software                          | Intel® oneAPI DPC++/C++ Compiler
-| What you will learn               | How to offload the computation to GPU using Intel DPC++ compiler
+| What you will learn               | How to utilize the DPC++ reduction extension
 | Time to complete                  | 15 minutes

 ## Purpose

-The Monte Carlo estimation is prime for acceleration using parallelization and offloading, due to the nature of its procedure; it only requires generating a large number of random coordinates and then evaluating whether or not they fall within the circle.
-The challenge lies in the reduction stage: because the results of each test must be summed together to get the total number of coordinates inscribed
+The Monte Carlo procedure for estimating pi is easily parallelized, as each calculation of a random coordinate point can be considered a discrete work item.
+The computations involved with each work item are entirely independent of one another except for in summing the total number of points inscribed within the circle.
+This code sample demonstrates how to utilize the DPC++ reduction extension for this purpose.

 The code will attempt first to execute on an available GPU and fallback to the system's CPU if a compatible GPU is not detected.
 The device used for compilation is displayed in the output along with elapsed time to complete the computation.
 A rendered image plot of the computation is also written to a file.

 ## Key Implementation Details

-[_TEMPLATE: short punch list of key terms._]
-The basic DPC++ implementation explained in the code includes device selector, buffer, accessor, kernel, and command groups.
+The basic DPC++ implementation explained in the code includes device selector, buffer, accessor, kernel, and reduction.

 ## License